kylerove/gmail-summarizer/README.md

    - Replace `"<key-goes-here>"` with your actual OpenAI API key in the `openaiApiKey` variable.
    - Save and name your project.
 3. **Grant Necessary Permissions**:
-   - Run any function (like `createGoogleDocReport`) from the script editor to trigger the authorization process.
+   - Run any function from the script editor to trigger the authorization process.
-   - Review and accept the permissions required for accessing your Gmail and Google Docs.
+   - Review and accept the permissions required for accessing your Gmail.

 ## Modifying and Customization